Dominic Besag

-Dominic Besag (born August 6, 2004) is an American international rugby union player who plays as a center.
+Dominic Besag (born August 6, 2004) is an American international rugby union player who plays for the in the United Rugby Championship and the as a center.

 A Danville, California native, Besag was educated at De La Salle High School and has played rugby from a young age, starting at the Danville Oaks.
-He attends Saint Mary's College and participates in the San Diego Legion academy.
+He attended Saint Mary's College and participated in the San Diego Legion academy.

-Besag captained the United States under-20s team in 2023 and received a senior call up that year for the Eagles' tour of Europe, making his debut off the bench in a Test match against Georgia in Tbilisi.
+Besag captained the United States under-20s team in 2023 and received a senior call-up that year for the Eagles' tour of Europe, making his debut off the bench in a Test match against Georgia in Tbilisi.